Reuters hires former Post and AP executive editor Sally Buzbee to lead U.S., Canada news operation

 Buzbee left the Post in June after she objected to a reorganization plan being put in place by the company’s new publisher, Will Lewis, that would have effectively demoted her.

-Buzbee, 59, worked for AP for many years and let its global newsroom from 2017 to 2021 before leaving for the Post.
+Buzbee, 59, worked for AP for many years and led its global newsroom from 2017 to 2021 before leaving for the Post.

 “Her journalistic chops, her management experience, her global understanding and her positive and pragmatic approach are just what we need in this time of upheaval for the world and for the news industry,” said Reuters Editor-in-Chief Alessandra Galloni.